Ameer2000Mzori/Progress-Steps/README.md

 # 📖 About This Project <a name="about-project"></a>

 > Explore Progress-Steps, a compact website crafted with HTML, CSS, SCSS, and TypeScript.
-Utilizing linters, this project ensures bug-free functionality and clean code.
+Utilizing linters, this project ensures bug-free functionality and clean code build with Web Pack.
 Dive into the live demo for an interactive experience!

 # Sample Of Website <a name="Sample-Of-Website"></a>